a-flyleaf/a-flyleaf.github.io/shriblets/index.md

 Random little pages.

 - <span style="font-family:monospace;font-weight:bold;">2018-08 [heighthell]({{site.url}}/shriblets/2018-08-heighthell)</span>
 	Interactive character height chart, heavily inspired by [a version with Pokémon protagonists](http://mxedk.com/pokechamp/), and one of my first experiments with Javascript.
-Could not figure out how to make the characters stand separately on pageload without altering the draggable area, and the toggles are buggy; never got around to figuring those out.
+(Could not figure out how to make the characters stand separately on pageload without altering the draggable area, and the toggles are buggy.)

 - <span style="font-family:monospace;font-weight:bold;">2018-12-14 [headshots]({{site.url}}/shriblets/2018-12-14-headshots)</span>
 	Assorted characters and an overview of their stories. <!--update tumblr links, replace imgur images. change tmov to local images while you're at it-->